Annie677/me/week3/readme.md

             print ("Thank you.{} is a number".format(answer))" However, the answer input was a list and it shows an error:
 "exception: 'list' object has no attribute 'isdigit'".
-So I try to use the "try except" which is able to pick up the error from the codes.
+So I try to use the "try except" to decide whether the input is a number or not.

+In the exercise2, there is a completed guessing game.
+“import random" and "randomint()" are able to create a random number.